kmenzli/sphinx-poc/docs/Administration.rst

 This interface contains two tabs:

 - "Manage spaces" tab displays the list of spaces and the corresponding actions: edit and delete.
-- "Permissions" tab allows you to grant permissions to a group of users either to:
+- "Permissions" tab lets you grant permissions to a group of users to :ref:`Create <Create-Space>` or :ref:`Manage <AdministratingSpaces.ManageSpaces>` spaces.

-     -  :ref:`Create spaces <Create-Space>`
-     -  or to :ref:`Manage spaces <AdministratingSpaces.ManageSpaces>`

-In this section, we will describe how to use the Spaces administration interface through two parts:
+In this section, you will learn how to use the Spaces administration interface to :

 -  :ref:`Manage spaces <AdministratingSpaces.ManageSpaces>`
 -  :ref:`Change permissions <AdministratingSpaces.Permissions>`